fdut/appconnect/tw_en/labs/Creating-flows-for-an-API/README.md

 If you want a developer to be able to create an app that makes use of the data in your applications, you can provide an API.

 For example, you might provide an API that can create, retrieve, and update customers in your CRM system.
-Defining the API involves the following steps:

-1. You create one or more models that define the structure of the objects that you want to create or retrieve.

-2. You choose the create, retrieve, or update operations to perform against each model.

-3. You configure a flow that implements each operation, adding one or more target applications that hold the data.
-4.
 The following steps describe how to create a flow for an API in App Connect to create a Salesforce contact.

 ## First, find or create everything you need: